bishalvaii/bishalvaii.github.io/README.md

 Setup Instructions

-To view this project live, go to this link:
-To run this project locally, follow these steps:
+To view this project live, go to this link: https://bishalvaii.github.io/ To run this project locally, follow these steps:

 Clone the Repository:

-bash
-Copy code
 git clone https://github.com/bishalvaii/pokimane-finder.git

 Install Dependencies: